Computing and the Arts

-During freshman year, prospective majors with little or no programming experience should take CPSC 100, Introduction to Computing and Programming, or CPSC 112, Introduction to Programming, which is a prerequisite for all tracks.
-Students with sufficient programming experience may instead enroll in CPSC 201, Introduction to Computer Science; this course is a requirement of the major for all tracks.
+During the first year, prospective majors with little or no programming experience should take CPSC 100 or CPSC 112, which is a prerequisite for all tracks.
+Students with sufficient programming experience may instead enroll in CPSC 201, this course is a requirement of the major for all tracks.

 Students considering the music track should take the music theory placement test during orientation.
-Those whose placement requires them to take MUSI 110, Introduction to the Elements of Music, or MUSI 205, Tonal Harmony and Form, should complete these courses by the end of freshman year.
+Those whose placement requires them to take MUSI 110 or MUSI 205, should complete these courses by the end of the first year.

-Prospective majors should also consider the following courses during freshman year, depending on their track of interest:
+Prospective majors should also consider the following courses during the first year, depending on their track of interest: